Tab for a Cause is the free browser extension that raises money for nonprofits every time you open a new tab

 How does Tab for a Cause work?

-The app, which is available for free on Google Chrome (and Chrome-based browsers like Brave, Epic, and Opera), can be installed "in two clicks" on desktop.
+The app, which is available for free on Google Chrome (and Chrome-based browsers like Brave and Epic.), can be installed "in two clicks" on desktop.

 Once installed, every time you open a new browser tab, you'll see the 'new tab page'.
 This page is customizable and includes a beautiful background picture and the ability to add bookmarks, a notes tool, a to-do list, and a search bar of your choosing.